jguzzo522/project2house/README.md

 </body>
 </html>

-This data was anaylized using many diffrent packages in python such as 'Statsmodels', 'PANDAS', 'NUMPY', 'OS', 'MATPLOTLIB', 'SEABORN', and 'ARIMA'
+This data was analyzed, modeled, manipulated, computed, visualized, and plotted using many different library packages in python such as 'Statsmodels', 'PANDAS', 'NUMPY', 'OS', 'MATPLOTLIB', 'SEABORN', ‘SKLEARN, 'SPICY' and 'ARIMA'.

+## Cleaning the Data
+In this dataset there were a few columns that had duplicate values, or missing values.
+In order to properly analyze this dataset these rows were removed from the original dataset.
+Pre-cleaned data had 30,155 rows, after removing the missing or duplicate values, the dataset had 30,110 rows remaining.

+### Creating Dummy Variables for Categorical Data
+In this project, several categorical variables such as 'condition', 'heat_source', 'renovation_status', 'grade', 'nuisance', and 'sewer_system' were present in the dataset.
+Statistical models typically require numerical input for interpretation and analysis.
+Therefore, in order to incorporate these categorical variables into the modeling process effectively, dummy variables were created using PANDAS.

+Dummy variables or binary variables were created for each of the categorical variables.
+These converted variables allows for statistical models to process the data appropriately, and allows for the user to make interpretation of the data's effect on the price of the home.